 Of course, no premium-level boat would be complete without an enclosed head compartment.
 On the SDX 270 it’s large enough to serve as a changing room.
 The Porta-Potti is standard.
 Upgrades include a pump-out head ($231), a VacuFlush head with a 10-gallon (38 L) holding tank ($2,077), and an upgraded faucet and countertop ($538).
 Overhead clearance in this compartment was 4’2” (1.27 m) off the deck, with 2’9” (.84 m) above the seat.

 Certainly watersports will come into play at any time the SDX 270 is away from the dock.
 An optional watersports tower is available ($4,615) that provides an elevated towpoint for wakeboarding and an interesting note about this tower is that the bimini top is fixed to a frame that resides above the tower.
 Optional wakeboard racks can be placed in a space above the tower, yet still below the Bimini top.
 The attach point for the towline is 7'2" (2.19 m) above the deck, but we would also like to see this located below the Bimini top so that attaching the towline will be easier.

 for lowering the profile of the SDX 270 for improved storage.
 However, for those who are truly interested in keeping a lower profile we would also opt for the tower with a pivoting Bimini top frame ($5,385) that will allow the Bimini to rotate to a flat position just above the collapsed tower.

 Pricing and Observations

 We are continually impressed with Sea Ray’s SDX lineup and the SDX 270 is a representative example of why.
-She has all the features we’d look for in a dayboat that can handle venturing out of protected areas as easily as entertaining in style right at the dock.
-She also has a level of class and style consistent with the brand.
+She’s got all the features we’d look for in a dayboat that can handle venturing out of protected areas as easily as entertaining in style right at the dock.
+She’s also got a level of class and style consistent with the brand.